microsoft/woodgrove-auth-api/README.md

 ### [Option 1] Validate the access token in your code

-This example uses the [Microsoft.Identity.Web](https://www.nuget.org/packages/Microsoft.Identity.Web) library to validate the access token.
+This example uses the [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer) library to validate the access token.

-In the [appsettings.json](./appsettings.json) file, update the following keys under the `AzureAd` element:

-- **ClientId** the application ID that is associated with your custom extension.
-You can find this application under the API authentication in your custom extension.
-- **Audience** same as above
-- **TenantId** your tenant ID

 This demo REST API can be used without authentication (see option 2 below).
 If you run your own REST API, uncomment the `[Authorize]` attribute in the controllers.
 The following example shows how a controller should look like: